tahmidul612/pwsh-config/README.md

 scoop install FiraCode-NF-Mono
 ```

+## Update Default Shell

+- Restart terminal
+- Open terminal settings
+- Change `Default profile` from `Windows Powershell` to `Powershell`

+> You default profile may be different, change it to `Powershell` or `Powershell Preview`

 ## Configure Terminal

 - Open terminal settings
 - Open JSON File
 - Copy and paste this [Night Owl Theme](https://github.com/edurojasr/Windows-Terminal-Night-Owl-Theme/blob/master/schemes.json) into the schemes section
-- Navigate to the Powershell Preview profile
+- Navigate to the `Powershell` profile
 - Set the *Starting Directory*
 - Navigate to **Powershell > Appearance**
 - Set *Color Scheme* to Night Owl